From Xojo Documentation

 The following example displays a warning message if Checkbox1 is checked.

-//Return used to keep RB from executing the labelled statement anyway
+// Return used to keep from executing the labeled statement anyway

 In place of all this, it is recommended that you use: